 - Building code and plans, and specifications compliance.

 Experienced in all areas of dispute resolution, including mediation, arbitration, med-arb hybrids, and dispute review boards.
-Has been an American Arbitration Association Construction Panelist for 28 years, arbitrating and serving as chair on numerous construction disputes on both national and international cases.
+Has been an American Arbitration Association Construction Panelist since 1989, arbitrating and serving as chair on numerous construction disputes on both national and international cases.
 International arbitrator experience includes cases for the International Centre for Dispute Resolution (ICDR), International Chamber of Commerce International Court of Arbitration (ICC), and the International Center for Conflict Prevention and Resolution (CPR).
 Has extensive construction mediation experience and is a member of the American Arbitration Association National Panel of Mediators as well as a member of their Master Panel.
-Served as an AAA Faculty program facilitator for many years.
-Serves as a “Rule 7” arbitrator regarding issues of consolidation and joinder as well as special master on disputes involving Electronically Stored Information (ESI).
+Has served as an AAA Faculty program facilitator and presenter for many years.
+Serves as a “Rule 7” arbitrator regarding issues of consolidation and joinder as well as a Special Master on disputes involving Electronically Stored Information (ESI).

 Colorado Bar Association (Construction Law Section); Houston Bar Association (Construction Law Section, Past Chair); Center for International Legal Studies (Congress of Fellows, Charter Member); State Bar of Texas (Construction Law Section, Past Council Member; Construction Law Newsletter, Past Editor); American Bar Association (Construction Industry Forum Committee; Public Contracts Law Section; Tort and Insurance Practice Section; Advisory Panel); American Subcontractors Association of Colorado (Attorneys Counsel); AAA Construction Advisory Committee; Fellow of College of Commercial Arbitrators (Former Co-Chair of the Construction Arbitration Committee); The Roster of International Arbitrators; CPR’s Panel of Distinguished Neutrals (Construction Panel); CPR’s Energy, Oil & Gas Panel; Dispute Review Board Foundation; American College of e-Neutrals; Fellow of the Chartered Institute of Arbitrators (CIArb); Fellow of American College of Construction Lawyers.